programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 ### Selection

-We have deliberately selected four topics at the ‘DDC2’ level (the ‘tens’ in the classification, see Table 2) on the basis that they would be a good test of the approach: Physics and Biology are distinct fields, but also overlap in increasingly complex ways in contemporary research; similarly, Economics is often thought of as distinct from the Social Sciences, but also necessarily overlaps to some extent.
-The division between the ‘hard’ and ‘soft’ sciences is also substantial, but Economics draws on elements of the hard sciences and there is a strong ‘soft’ component to healthcare that may show up in the Biology group.
-The count of theses from each DDC-group is shown below in Table 2, and note that the counts are (again, deliberately) unbalanced with one group dominating in each class.
+We have deliberately selected four topics at the ‘DDC2’ level (the ‘tens’ in the classification, see Table 2) on the basis that they would be a good test of the approach: Physics and Biology are distinct fields, but also overlap in increasingly complex ways in contemporary research; similarly, Economics is often framed (by economists, at least) as distinct from the Social Sciences, but they also necessarily overlap substantially.
+The division between the ‘hard’ and ‘soft’ sciences is also relevant here: Economics draws on aspects of the hard sciences, and there is a strong ‘soft’ component to healthcare that may show up in the Biology group.
+The count of theses from each DDC-group is shown in Table 2, and note that the counts are (again, deliberately) unbalanced to some extent with one group dominating in each class.

 **Table 2.
 Selected Records from EThOS Dataset**